user1342/Hunch/README.md

 ```bash
 aws configure
 ```
 The Reddit aggregation requires the Reddit [PRAW](https://praw.readthedocs.io/en/latest/getting_started/installation.html) api to be installed.
 You will also need a [Reddit developed application](https://www.reddit.com/prefs/apps/) and use the keys created as part of that process.
+The API keys will need to be added to the [Core_Config.Json](https://github.com/user1342/Hunch/blob/master/core_config.json).

 ```bash
 pip install praw
 ```
 The Twitter aggrigator requires the [Tweepy](http://www.tweepy.org/) module and requires [Twitter App API keys](https://developer.twitter.com/en/apps).
+The API keys will need to be added to the [Core_Config.Json](https://github.com/user1342/Hunch/blob/master/core_config.json).

 ```bash
 pip install tweepy